-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].
+Take careful note: Unlike other IETF documents, the key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are not used as described in RFC 2119 [RFC2119].
+This document uses these keywords not strictly for the purpose of interoperability, but rather for the purpose of establishing industry-common baseline functionality.
+As such, the document points to several other specifications (preferable in RFC or stable form) to provide additional guidance to implementers regarding any protocol implementation required to produce a successful CE router that interoperates successfully with a particular subset of currently deploying and planned common IPv6 access networks.

-2. Terminology

-End-User Network

-one or more links attached to the IPv6 CE router that connect IPv6 hosts.

-IPv6 Customer Edge Router a node intended for home or small-office use that forwards IPv6 packets not explicitly addressed to itself.
-The IPv6 CE router connects the end-user network to a service provider network.

-IPv6 Host

-any device implementing an IPv6 stack receiving IPv6 connectivity through the IPv6 CE router.

-LAN Interface

-an IPv6 CE router's attachment to a link in the end-user network.
-Examples are Ethernets (simple or bridged), 802.11 wireless, or other LAN technologies.
-An IPv6 CE router may have one or more network-layer LAN interfaces.

-Service Provider

-an entity that provides access to the Internet.
-In this document, a service provider specifically offers Internet access using IPv6, and may also offer IPv4 Internet access.
-The service provider can provide such access over a variety of different transport methods such as DSL, cable, wireless, and others.
+- 2. Terminology - End-User Network one or more links attached to the IPv6 CE router that connect IPv6 hosts. - IPv6 Customer Edge Router a node intended for home or small-office use that forwards IPv6 packets not explicitly addressed to itself.
+The IPv6 CE router connects the end-user network to a service provider network. - IPv6 Host any device implementing an IPv6 stack receiving IPv6 connectivity through the IPv6 CE router. - LAN Interface an IPv6 CE router's attachment to a link in the end-user network.
+Examples are Ethernet (simple or bridged), 802.11 wireless, or other LAN technologies.
+An IPv6 CE router may have one or more network-layer LAN interfaces. - Service Provider an entity that provides access to the Internet.
+In this document, a service provider specifically offers Internet access using IPv6, and it may also offer IPv4 Internet access.
+The service provider can provide such access over a variety of different transport methods such as DSL, cable, wireless, and others. - WAN Interface an IPv6 CE router's attachment to a link used to provide connectivity to the service provider network; example link technologies include Ethernet (simple or bridged), PPP links, Frame Relay, or ATM networks, as well as Internet-layer (or higher-layer) "tunnels", such as tunnels over IPv4 or IPv6 itself.

-WAN Interface

-an IPv6 CE router's attachment to a link used to provide connectivity to the service provider network; example link technologies include Ethernets (simple or bridged), PPP links, Frame Relay, or ATM networks, as well as Internet-layer (or higher-layer) "tunnels", such as tunnels over IPv4 or IPv6 itself.

-Singh, et al.

-Informational

-[Page 3]